 Detailed explanations of the selection criteria can be found in Grant Guidelines section 3.
 Project Selection, subsection 3.2 Selection criteria.

 A: These are all the events, products or activities that you will carry out during your project.
-The deliverables are the main means by which your consortium implements the specific goals you set in your application form.
-In other words, the deliverables are the “outputs” of your project, which bring you closer to the desired “outcome” and, ultimately, to the bigger solution to the problem/issue chosen.
+The outputs are the main means by which your consortium reaches the specific goals you set in your application form.
+They bring you closer to the desired “outcome” and, ultimately, to the bigger solution to the problem/issue chosen.